Friday, December 16, 2011

 L.A.
 All Day edit by Daniel Scarano on June 9th 2007.
 This was the first comp with the new down ledge on the launch ramp.
 Check out the last trick by Nick Galvin... solid.

 On July 14th 2007 the first L.A.
-All Day street comp went down in Santa Monica & Venice Ca. The elite winners were David Jones & Russell Day with a tie because they were the only 2 skaters to hit the last spot, maybe it was too crazy.
+All Day street comp went down in Santa Monica & Venice Ca. The elite winners were Russell Day, only 2 skaters to hit the last spot, maybe it was too crazy.

 Rat-Tail & L.A.
 All Day BBQ Day took place March 8, 2008.
 We had a newly renovated skatepark, free food & the Rat-Tail crew.
 Skaters like Brian Shima, Alex Broskow, Chris Haffey & Chris Farmer came out and skated the park.
 Also Jeff Stockwell was finding lines that I haven't seen before.
 Local heads from the L.A. area came out to represent.
 All in all it was a good day, and a good day for rollerblading.

 Saturday, May 17th 2008 we had our Real Street competition, which was a Roll Series sectional event.
 Our first stop was right on the beach in Santa Monica.
 It was a perfect day for skating, we had music, view of the ocean and we had a rail & kicker set up right in front of the L.A.
 All Day booth.
 We started the Advanced & Elite divisions at the tennis court rails and then took it to the Park Rails, guys started to warm-up when the police showed up and we had to move it to the Main Street Rail.
 Thats where Steve Bundy took over and grabbed the gold for the Elite Division.

 Edit of the June 21st 2008 comp by Daniel Scarano & Tanner Madix.
 The 2008 season went to Steve Bundy who was able to compete in every L.A.
 All Day that year because of the support of his dad...Mr.
 Bundy.